ahmedamin1700/storefront/README.md

 ### Create And Connect To Database

-- After running the docker container for postgres `docker-compose up -d`.
+- After running the docker container for postgres on PORT 5432.
+  `docker-compose up -d`.

 We shall create the dev and test databases.